aroussel-fenix/un_data_aggregator/README.md

 Note 25/4:
 - After some struggle, realised that if my Lambda function is set to use the VPC that RDS is in, I need to create a VPC endpoint for S3, otherwise Lambda won't be able to access it...

+Note 27/4:
+- Pipeline from EC2->S3->RDS has been automated
+- Lambda retries a failed attempt twice by default, so have set retries=0 and instead routes failures to an SQS queue where they will be picked up later.
+- Failures are due to larger files exceeding the 128MB memory on a Lambda invocation.
+Will test with more memory.

 Acknowledgement:
 - this project uses data assembled by ACLED, which is publicly available at https://acleddata.com/#/dashboard